 The spring gardening season will be here before we know it, so today we’re sending out a few reminders to be prepared for it.
-Make sure you come to our Spring Clean Up seminars this month with David Rodriguez, Horticulturist for Texas A&M Agrilife Extension Services of Bexar County.
+Updated 2024: Make sure you come to our Planting and Maintaining a Family Home Orchard seminar this February with David Rodriguez, Horticulturist for Texas A&M Agrilife Extension Services of Bexar County.
 David always packs the house and comes with a ton of gardening knowledge and tips to share, as well as answers for your gardening questions.
-You’ll have two opportunities to learn from David: February 22nd at our Bandera location, and February 29th at our Thousand Oaks location.
-Make plans to join us for one of these events and learn all you need to know for spring gardening preparation.
-Until then, check out a few gardening tips we think will help you get ready for spring.
+Make plans to join us for this free event and learn all you need about growing delicious fresh fruit and get variety recommendations for our area.
+Until then, check out a few gardening tips we think will also help you get ready for spring.

 Buy your spring weed pre-emergents now while they are in stock.
 Besides fertilizing your lawns, applying pre-emergents is one of your best defenses against a weed invasion in your turf.
 Application usually takes place in mid -late February (depending on the temperatures).
 Pre-emergents prevent weed seeds from germinating, so applying this in a timely manner is imperative for success.
-We like Amaze Pre-Emergent and WeedBeater Plus.
+We like Crew pre-emergent which is comparable to the now discontinued Amaze.
 Read labels and follow proper instructions.
 Don’t wait until the weeds have sprouted, and don’t wait until the last minute to buy your products.

 Start spring tomatoes.
 You can start seeds indoors or buy young transplants and keep them protected inside from the cold until it warms up enough in March to plant in the garden.
 The key is to get the tomatoes early while we have our best selection of seeds and transplants.
 We have a relatively short growing season and the heat of our brutal summers shuts down tomato fruit production.
 So the sooner you grow a larger, more mature plant, the sooner they produce and the sooner you can harvest and enjoy your delicious, juicy tomatoes.
-Come hear our local tomato expert, Keith Amelung, share his tips for growing cherry tomatoes, February 22nd, 10AM, Thousand Oaks location or you can catch him on February 29th, 10AM at our Bandera location.
+We’re getting our tomato expert scheduled for aclass and expect to be announcing it in February.

 Finish up planting trees and shrubs this month for best results.
 While fall is the best time for planting trees, shrubs, and woody perennials, you can still be successful planting them in early spring.
 Your goal is to give them as much time as they can have to get there roots established so they are better able to withstand the hot temperatures of the summer with the least amount of stress.
 Use our easy to follow tree and shrub guide for successful planting.